edermartins/php-background-process/README.md

 # php-process-backgroud
-This is a very simple classes to run and manage processes in background using old php &lt;= 5.6
+This is a very simple classes to run and manage processes Windows or Linux in background using old php &lt;= 5.6